vvivex/sharpstrapper/README.md

 ﻿> [!CAUTION]
-> The only official places to download Sharpstrapper are this GitHub repository and [Sharpstrapperlabs.com](https://Sharpstrapperlabs.com).
+> The only official place to download Sharpstrapper is this GitHub repository.
 Any other websites offering downloads or claiming to be us are not owned by us.

 > [!IMPORTANT]
-> Sharpstrapper is not under active development anymore.
-Any issues or pull requests opened may take a while to get a response.
+> Sharpstrapper is under active development.
+If you find any bugs please report them in our discord!.

 <p align="center">
     <img src="https://github.com/Sharpstrapperlabs/Sharpstrapper/raw/main/Images/Sharpstrapper-full-dark.png#gh-dark-mode-only" width="380">